The Strait of Hormuz Disruption: What the Current Gulf Operating Environment Means for UAE Businesses

 The result is a more difficult trading environment where cost pressure and demand caution arrive together.

-Sector-by-sector impact matrix
+Sector-by-sector exposure matrix

-Sector-by-sector impact matrix
+Sector-by-sector exposure matrix

 Strategic actions for UAE businesses